Dr Christopher Burgess, Burgess Analytical Consultancy Ltd., UK

 - Which accuracy and precision is needed to achieve an acceptable risk of OOS results?

 - Scientifically based justification and optimisation of the reportable result (single or average?)

 - What are the requirements for impurity methods?

 - What are the requirements for calibration models?

 - How to optimise the number of calibration replicates on a scientific basis?

 A brief discussion of supporting software tools (e.g. Excel, Minitab, JMP) to facilitate the generation of statistical information in a consistent manner will be undertaken.

-One of the main features of this new course is the balance of presentations and more than five hours of practical exercise workshops which will allow participants to gain ‘hands on’ practical experience in applying the statistical methods described.
+One of the main features of this Live Online Training is the Balance of presentations and more than five hours of practical exercise workshops which will allow participants to gain ‘Hands on’ practical experience in applying the statistical methods described.
 By means of statistical simulation tools, the participants will gain intuitive understanding of the consequences of appropriate and inappropriate performance parameters, for example the relationship between precision and OOS results.

-For this reason, the course is limited to 30 participants so that individual attention and support can be given.
-In order to fully benefit from the workshops, attendees should preferably bring a notebook with Excel® 2007 or later.
+For this reason, the course is limited to 20 participants so that individual attention and support can be given.
+In order to fully benefit from the workshops, attendees should preferably have a notebook or computer with Excel® 2007 or later available.